 HOW WE USE YOUR DATA - MARKETING COMMUNICATIONS

-Under the Privacy and Electronic Communications Regulations, we may send you marketing communications if (i) you have a service contract in place with us, or asked for information from us about our services, or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications.
+Under the Privacy and Electronic Communications Regulations, we may send you marketing communications if (i) you have a service contract in place with us, asked for information from us about our services, purchases of services or (ii) you agreed to receive marketing communications and in each case you have not opted out of receiving such communications.
 Under these regulations, if you are a limited company, we may send you marketing emails without your consent.
 However, you can still opt out of receiving marketing emails from us at any time.

 You can ask us to stop sending you marketing communications at any time by following the opt-out links on any marketing communications sent to you or by emailing us at firstname.lastname@example.org at any time.
 We will never share your personal data with any third party for their own marketing purposes.